Our Sponsors

 Diabetes can be treated by giving back the very hormone that is missing: insulin.

-Insulin may be given as several daily injections with small syringes with very thin and short needles that make the injections almost pain-free.
-Insulin injections are most commonly given in the upper part of the arms, in the front of the thighs, and in the fatty skin of the belly.
+Insulin may be given as several daily injections with either pens or syringes with very thin and short needles.
+Insulin injections are most commonly given in the upper part of the arms, in the front of the thighs and in the fatty skin of the belly.

-A healthy diet is also very important in type 1 diabetes, and insulin dosing needs to be matched with the amount of sugar (called carbohydrate) taken in.
+A healthy diet is also very important in type 1 diabetes.
+Insulin dosing needs to be matched with the amount of sugar (carbohydrates) taken in.
 Being physically active is also key, and insulin often needs to be reduced at times of physical activity.

 Can type 1 diabetes be prevented or delayed?